syzfs/cascade-ref-simulation/README.md

 ├── README.md         <- This file (added for the reader's convenience).
 |
 ├── chx.py            <- Physically models the cascade heat exchanger based on the simulation results.
+                         Invoked by executing main.py.
 |
 ├── cost.py           <- Computes the total capital cost using suitable cost functions.
+                         Invoked by executing main.py.
 |
 ├── main.py           <- The only executable file.
 |                        Sets all the assumed input parameters.